 1953: Travels throughout Europe for Holiday.

 1954: Publication by Robert Delpire of his books Les Danses à Bali and D’une Chine à l’autre, marking the beginning of a long collaboration with Delpire.
-He is the first photographer allowed in the USSR since the beginning of the Cold War.
+He is the first photographer allowed in the USSR since the death of Stalin.

 1955: First exhibition in France at the Pavillon de Marsan in the Louvre.
 Tériade publishes Les Européens (cover illustrated by Miró).

 1958: Returns to China for three months for the tenth anniversary of the People’s Republic of China.

 1961: Creates a set of portraits for the magazine Queen.